SnowflakePowered/snowflake-web/src/pages/articles/2024-02-16-announcing-librashader-0.2.0/index.md

 ##  `wgpu` runtime
 librashader now provides a [`wgpu`](https://github.com/gfx-rs/wgpu) runtime, currently only available in the Rust API.
 This will allow developers writing `wgpu` applications to more easily integrate librashader into their rendering pipelines.

 There were considerable technical difficulties to bringing this all-new runtime to librashader.
-While it is an 'abstraction layer' over native graphics APIs, it only really supports the WGSL shader language.
-WGSL does not support combined "texture samplers", (`sampler2D`) but this is a [requirement of the slang-shader spec](https://github.com/libretro/slang-shaders?tab=readme-ov-file#deduce-shader-inputs-by-reflection).
-The solution is to write a [custom compiler pass](https://github.com/SnowflakePowered/librashader/blob/master/librashader-reflect/src/back/wgsl/lower_samplers.rs) that runs after the shader files have been parsed and compiled into SPIR-V bytecode, to "lower" or split apart textures and samplers so they can be recompiled to WGSL.
+While it is an 'abstraction layer' over native graphics APIs, it only properly supports the WGSL shader language, which does not support combined "texture samplers", (`sampler2D`) but this is a [requirement of the slang-shader spec](https://github.com/libretro/slang-shaders?tab=readme-ov-file#deduce-shader-inputs-by-reflection).
+The solution is to write a [custom compiler pass](https://github.com/SnowflakePowered/librashader/blob/ba6c32e8587be7f96297b64e70e8a830de452b26/librashader-reflect/src/reflect/naga/spirv_passes/lower_samplers.rs) that runs after the shader files have been parsed and compiled into SPIR-V bytecode, to "lower" or split apart textures and samplers so they can be recompiled to WGSL.
 This was the biggest blocker to writing this backend, and having now written this lowering pass, it opens up whole new options for librashader to eventually switch completely to [naga](https://github.com/gfx-rs/wgpu/tree/trunk/naga) for shader transpilation over SPIRV-Cross.

-librashader on `wgpu` runs on all native platforms. `wgpu` also runs on WebGPU, but there are some issues with linking to some C libraries that librashader requires that prevent it from currently building for the web, but they are by no means insurmountable issues.
+There are some caveats, especially compared to some other shaders. wgpu does not support any shaders that use the [inverse function](https://github.com/gfx-rs/wgpu/issues/4330), this includes Mega Bezel shaders. wgpu also does not support shader caching in any way.
+While `wgpu` works on the web through WebGPU, librashader currently uses some C dependencies like glslang that prevent it from building, which means it only runs on native platforms.
+This is not an insurmountable issue however, and I hope to see librashader in browsers in the future.

 Thanks to [@dbalsom](https://github.com/dbalsom) for requesting this runtime for his [MartyPC](https://github.com/dbalsom/martypc) emulator, and [@eddyb](https://github.com/eddyb) for helping me figure out some of the more difficult SPIR-V transforms.